DarshanK777/Reva__/src/structure.md

 # what now to do:
-- everything got fucked
+- everything got messed up
 - write the whole feed grid / profile grid without reducers and dispatch
     - reducers and dispatched removed from:
         - the code for mainfeed and userfeed (done)
-        - settings page
+        - settings page (done but need to check)
-        - search page
+        - search page (done but it loads the whole page has to look to it)

 - debug the errors
 - write new infinite scroll component for urself (done)
 - check if user is loaded send token throught the function itself (done)
-- solve more errors and complete it by 21st may and do below works
+- solve more errors and complete it by 21st may and do below works (done 95%)